Struct#inspect needs more meaningful output

 Perhaps, the anonymous Class could list the Struct's fields?

-Updated by Eregon (Benoit Daloze) almost 7 years ago
+Updated by Eregon (Benoit Daloze) about 7 years ago

 It might be worth pointing out that this should not happen if the Struct generated class is assigned to a constant (and so one level of inheritance is not unused):